 This method is the last resort, very

-dangerous and can render your computer useless if not done properly, now I will show you a tutorial tested by many which you must follow if you are a newbie in these advance settings.
+dangerous, and can render your computer useless if not done properly, now I will show you a tutorial tested by many which you must follow if you are a newbie in these advanced settings.
 It requires editing Registery, so perform the action at your own risk, although I am here to guide you.

 - Press Windows + X and Run